SchmidtPaul/BioMathQuartoPDFTemplate/README.md

 # BioMathQuartoPDFTemplate

-A Quarto extension for creating professionally styled PDF documents for biological and mathematical content.
-This template provides a clean, modern design with customizable styling options.
+A Quarto extension for creating professionally styled PDF documents for biological and mathematical content using **Typst**.
+This template provides a clean, modern design with customizable styling options and faster compilation than LaTeX-based templates.

+## ✨ New in Version 2.0

+- **Migrated to Typst** for faster compilation and modern typesetting
+- Maintained all original design elements (colors, logo, layout)
+- Improved code block formatting
+- Preserved Ubuntu font styling

 Here is an example of the template in action: